ispe22/flask-ecommerce-app/README.md

 **Live Demo:** [https://ecommerce-zawu.onrender.com](https://ecommerce-zawu.onrender.com)

+*Note: The live website may take a minute to deploy due to Render's free-tier cold start.*

 A full-stack e-commerce web application built with Python and the Flask framework.
 This project demonstrates a complete, deployable online store with user authentication, a dynamic shopping cart, and a real payment integration using Stripe.